 What kinds of risks are inherent in the current way your payroll is run?
 What about non-compliance with the raft of payroll legislation – are your current processes and people set up to effectively keep on top of changes?
 How much time is it taking?

-How many errors creep in to HR or payroll processes?
+How many errors creep into HR or payroll processes?
 See if you can quantify them and note the time needed to sort them out.
 It’s harder to quantify the impact on employees but it needs to be considered for a complete picture.
 At a practical level, missed payments can threaten an employee’s financial security.
 Errors in payroll and HR can ultimately affect engagement, productivity and even retention – that’s something that might show up in exit interview conversations for instance.

 What do you want from your future HR or payroll software?